ElkeCodes/elkecodesblog/src/pages/posts/why-i-chose-astro-for-this-blog/index.md

 tags: ["astro", "blog", "review", "frontend"]
 ---

-## Some context

-At the time of writing, I'm on maternity leave.
-Besides supporting my wife and taking care of our newborn son, I like tinkering around with technology.
-I've decided to use this time to learn [Astro](https://astro.build/).
-Here are my key takeaways of what I like about Astro, in no particular order.

 ## Ease of setup

-When you initialize a new Astro project using:
+When you initialize a new [Astro](https://astro.build) project using:

 ```shell
 npm create astro@latest